 - zoochemicals – red meat, offal and fish.
 Also derived from the plants that animals eat.

 A well-balanced diet, which includes consuming antioxidants from whole foods, is best.
-If you insist on taking a supplement, seek supplements that contain all nutrients at the recommended levels.
+If you need to take a supplement, seek advice from your doctor or dietitian and choose supplements that contain all nutrients at the recommended levels.

-Research is divided over whether or not antioxidant supplements offer the same health benefits as antioxidants in foods.
-It is recommended that people eat a wide variety of fresh fruits, vegetables, whole grains, lean meats and dairy products every day.
+Research is divided over whether antioxidant supplements offer the same health benefits as antioxidants in foods.

 Where to get help